pantheon-systems/documentation/source/_docs/pantheon-yml.md

 Hook into platform workflows and add advanced site configuration via the `pantheon.yml` file.
 To get started, create a new file named `pantheon.yml` in the root of your site's code repository.
 Refer to [example.pantheon.yml](https://github.com/pantheon-systems/quicksilver-examples/blob/master/example.pantheon.yml) for example configurations.
 Refer to the [Pantheon Cloud Integration Examples](https://github.com/pantheon-systems/quicksilver-examples) repository for example scripts for use with Quicksilver Platform Hooks.

 The advanced site configuration properties define how your Pantheon environments will behave.
 Default values for these properties may also be stored in a [pantheon.upstream.yml](/docs/pantheon-upstream-yml) file.
 The `pantheon.upstream.yml` file should only be edited in the upstream repository where it is defined.
-In the repository for a Pantheon site, changes should only be made to the `pantheon.yml` file, as described below.
+When configuring a specific Pantheon site, changes should only be made to the `pantheon.yml` file, as described below.

 ## Advanced Site Configuration
 ### Required Properties